Difference Between Debit Note and Credit Note

 Debit Note vs Credit Note Infographics

-- Debit note is usually issued by the purchaser and credit note is usually issued by the seller.
-But debit note can be issued by the seller when the buyer erroneously records more and credit note can also be issued by the buyer when the seller undercharges the buyer.
+- A debit note is usually issued by the purchaser and credit note is usually issued by the seller.
+But debit note can be issued by the seller when the buyer erroneously records more and the later can also be issued by the buyer when the seller undercharges the buyer.

-- Debit note is issued because the purchaser wants to state that he is overcharged or there are a percentage of defective products included in his purchase.
-Credit note, on the other hand, is issued in return to the debit note stating that the seller would credit the purchaser with the amount which was found defective or which was overcharged.
+- A debit note is issued because the purchaser wants to state that he is overcharged or there is a percentage of defective products included in his purchase.
+A credit note, on the other hand, is issued in return to the debit note stating that the seller would credit the purchaser with the amount which was found defective or which was overcharged.

 - The debit note doesn’t only affect the purchase return account.
-It may also reduce the purchase amount for error of overcharging.
-Credit note also doesn’t affect only the sales return account.
+It may also reduce the purchase amount for the error of overcharging.
+A credit note also doesn’t affect only the sales return account.
 A credit note can also be issued for erroneously overcharging.

 |2.
 Another form of||Purchase returns of goods.||Sales returns of goods.|

 |3.
 Sent by||The purchaser of goods who found one or more discrepancies/defects in the goods.||Sales team who have sold off the goods.|